isard-vdi/thedocs/docs/setups/ha/active_active.md

 # Active - Active cluster

-In this setup we will make use of two servers, both with similar hardware and software.
+In this setup we will make use of two servers (vserver4 & vserver5), both with similar hardware and software.
 Software raids, drbd 8 dual primary and pacemaker cluster control with GFS2 cluster filesystem.
+The OS used was Fedora 22.

 # Networking